Incentives to evaluate your building's energy performance

 An engineer-in-training under the supervision of a PEng. or CET only if a qualified and experienced person as described above certifies and signs the Audit Report.

 Interested in learning more?
-Contact Horizon Utilities to find out more about the available incentives and how to apply.
+Contact Alectra Utilities (formerly Horizon Utilities) to find out more about the available incentives and how to apply.
 Call for further details: 1-866-458-1236 ext.
 2212.